rschristopher/rschristopher.github.io/src/settlement/how-it-works.md

-# How Bitcoin is Issued
+# How Bitcoin Mining Works

 !!! warning "work in progress"